 The College prides itself in giving high quality support to individuals with learning difficulties, disabilities, or other additional needs, including emotional, medical, social or behavioural.
 By providing the right type of support, we work hard to enable you to achieve excellence and reach your full potential.
 Full details can be found in our Disability Statement.

-To assist the transition arrangements for students with EHCPs and to ensure that the college is able to fully meet any additional support requirements, we require that you apply by May 2021 at the latest.
+To assist the transition arrangements for students with EHCPs and to ensure that the college is able to fully meet any additional support requirements, we require that you apply by 31 March prior to the academic year that you wish to start.
 This allows the college to work in keeping with the best practice recommended in the SEND Code of Practice (2015):

 7.10 Colleges should be involved in transition planning between school and college so that they can prepare to meet the student’s needs and ensure a successful transition into college life.